marshall-strong/wickham/STOELTING-Model-F231-Ice-Cream-Machine.md

 **Repeat these steps for each of the machine's two hoppers/freezing cylinders**

-1. Fill the red plastic bucket with 8 quarts (2 gallons) of warm tap water.
+1. Fill the red plastic bucket with 8 quarts (2 gallons) of cool tap water.

 2. Pour the water into the hopper, then press the CLEAN button for the hopper you are working on (see image) to initiate a 5 minute cleaning cycle where the auger spins to help melt any ice cream mix still in the machine.